-We remember and understand ideas best when we grasp them as part of networks or stories rather than in isolation, and with concrete examples rather than abstractions.
+We remember and understand ideas best when we grasp them as part of stories, experiences, or debates rather than in isolation, and with concrete examples rather than abstractions.

 Try imagining a key idea as a postcard.

 - On the front of the postcard--at the top of the screen or page--you provide a specific, concrete example of the idea.
 This example is usually represented by an image, but could be a brief, memorable turn of phrase or statement.
 (Be sure to provide a link or informal credit for the image.)